lextoumbourou/notes/notes/reference/books/how-to-take-smart-notes.md

             * The shifts is a drain in energy and decreases our energy to continue doing it.
     * Writing paper requires reading, understanding, reflecting, getting ideas, making connections, finding words, organising etc: all require different types of attention
         * Not only impossible to focus on more than one thing at a time, but also on different types of attention
-    * Focused attention is different from "sustained attention" which is needed to focus on one task for a longer period and is neccessary for learning, understanding and getting things done.
+    * Focused attention is different from "sustained attention" which is needed to focus on one task for a longer period and is necessary for learning, understanding and getting things done.
         * With focused attention, we can focus on one thing only and only for a few seconds.
     * The slipbox not only gives a clear structure for working, but allows us to shift our attention conciously from one type of attention to another.
 * 9.3 Give each task the right kind of attention